airbytehq/airbyte/docs/tutorials/transformation-and-normalization/transformations-with-sql.md

 This tutorial will describe how to integrate SQL based transformations with Airbyte syncs using plain SQL queries.

 This is the first part of ELT tutorial.
-The second part goes deeper with [connecting EL with T using DBT](https://github.com/airbytehq/airbyte/tree/e378d40236b6a34e1c1cb481c8952735ec687d88/docs/tutorials/transformation-and-normalization/transformations-with-dbt.md).
+The second part goes deeper with [connecting EL with T using DBT](transformations-with-dbt.md) and then wrap-up with a third part on [connecting EL with T in Airbyte](transformations-with-airbyte.md).

 # (Examples outputs are updated with Airbyte version 0.23.0-alpha from May 2021)